pharquissandas/RISC-V-Team19/personal_statements/Personal Statement - Fangnan Tan.md

 pipeline registers, I took over the integration work.
 Through extensive GTKWAVE tracing and structural debugging, I completed the full 5-stage pipelined RV32I processor.

-The following contributions are traceable in this [representative commit](https://github.com/pharquissandas/RISC-V-T19/commit/0c0a794b5dd62a039284c356115b27157f86f33a):
+The following contributions are traceable in this **[representative commit](https://github.com/pharquissandas/RISC-V-T19/commit/0c0a794b5dd62a039284c356115b27157f86f33a)**, which reflects a **complete and coherent architectural revision** rather than incremental intermediate changes:

 - **Integrated the complete 5-stage pipeline architecture**
   Built the top-level datapath and control path into stage-specific modules